 Native tooling know the state of the elements so no need to check them regularly

 Automation code is inside the test package so no need to handle it differently while testing on the cloud.
-This reduce the time drastically
+This reduces the time drastically

 Benefits: Team Building Around Quality

 Better performance from an automation project can be only get when the developers and testers work cooperatively.
-Developers are are always result oriented people so they focus on the development of the features, but the QAs/SDETs must be keen on the quality.
-This quality not only the product quality but also quality of the tests, process, and the documentation.
-This can be achieved by cross-functional-team building.
+Developers are always result-oriented people so they focus on the development of the features, but the QAs/SDETs must be keen on the quality.
+This quality not only the product quality but also the quality of the tests, process, and documentation.
+This can be achieved by cross-functional team building.

 Cross-functional-team requires the followings:

-Shared common knowledge, every team members should know basics about
+Shared common knowledge, every team member should know basics about

 What is being built

-Absence of one person from a role can be filled by from another role
+The absence of one person from a role can be filled by another role

 Developer can be QA/SDET